jeffreybiles/simpler-ember-sparks-website/The Meta Guide to Upgrading Ember.md

 I’ve seen lot of fretting about how to keep up with Ember.
 Most of that fretting has been unnecessary.

-This is a post in 5 parts:
+This is your worry-free guide to upgrading EmberJS.
+It has 5 parts:

 1. [General Guidelines (and why you’re worrying too much)](#general-guidelines)
 2. [Step-by-step guide to doing a minor version upgrade](#step-by-step-minor)